Skip to main content

 Description

-The National Academies of Sciences, Engineering, and Medicine will establish a two-year mentorship and networking program with the goal of advancing and supporting the careers and professional development of early-career women working in vaccine development in Africa.
+The National Academies of Sciences, Engineering, and Medicine will establish a mentorship and networking program with the goal of advancing and supporting the careers and professional development of early-career women working in vaccine development in Africa.
 The program will initially engage a cohort of about 36 participants from low- and middle-income African countries paired with six mentors, primarily from the United States and Africa.
 The objectives of the program are: 1) to develop and foster relationships among female professionals from different institutions, cultures, and countries; 2) enable the transfer of career-development and leadership skills and knowledge among practitioners; and 3) build an extended support system by establishing an active professional network.
+Following the first cohort, a second cohort will be engaged, mirroring the structure established in the first cohort and incorporating feedback from program participants.

 Following the initial workshop, mentorship groups will meet twice a month to discuss progress and implementation of training.
-Virtual trainings will also be provided to the full cohort of mentees on a monthly basis, driven by priorities highlighted at the in-person workshop and allowing them to share their experiences with the entire network of participants.
+Virtual trainings will also be provided to program participants on a monthly basis, driven by priorities highlighted at the in-person workshop and allowing them to share their experiences with the entire network of participants.